Title: Program Assistant

 - Support project team members with coordinating travel arrangements, including travel reimbursements.

-- Act as a liaison to external stakeholders, including funders, program staff, partners, families, and policymakers.
+- Act as a liaison to external stakeholders, including funders, program staff, partners, parents, and policymakers.

 - Organize and input stakeholder and other data as needed into Salesforce database.